Renewable energy in the United States: Renewable energy in the electricity sector

 Renewable energy accounted for 14.94% of the domestically produced electricity in 2016 in the United States.
 This proportion has grown from just 7.7% in 2001, although the trend is sometimes obscured by large yearly variations in hydroelectric power generation.
 Most of the growth since 2001 can be seen in the expansion of wind generated power, and more recently, in the growth in solar generated power.
 Renewable energy in California is prominent, with around 29% of electricity coming from RPS-eligible renewable sources (including hydropower).

 The United States has some of the best renewable energy resources in the world, with the potential to meet a rising and significant share of the nation's energy demand.
 A quarter of the country's land area has winds strong enough to generate electricity at the same price as natural gas and coal.
+Less than 5% of the federal land that is suitable for renewable energy development is needed to achieve carbon-free electricity by 2035.

 Many of the new technologies that harness renewables—including wind, solar, geothermal, and biofuels—are, or soon will be, economically competitive with the fossil fuels that meet 85% of United States energy needs.
 Dynamic growth rates are driving down costs and spurring rapid advances in technologies.
 Wind power and solar power are becoming increasingly important relative to the older and more established hydroelectric power source.
 By 2016 wind power covered 37.23% of total renewable electricity production against 43.62% for hydroelectric power.
 The remaining share of power was generated by biomass at 10.27%, solar power at 6.03% and geothermal with 2.86% of total renewable generation.

 In 2015, Georgetown, Texas became one of the first American cities to be powered entirely by renewable energy, choosing to do so for financial stability reasons.

 The United States consumed about 4,000 TWh of electricity in 2012, and about 30,000 TWh (98 quadrillion BTU) of primary energy.
 Efficiency improvements are expected to reduce usage to 15,000 TWh by 2050.